 Jane.

-and jane and carl! alright, how it works: there's a beat going on like this; a pedestrian beat. you don't dance to that beat, you dance to george sings, okay? the the little ones, okay? george, make dance!
+and jane and carl! alright, how it works: a beat going on like this; that's a pedestrian beat. you don't dance to that beat, you dance to what sings, okay? the the little ones, okay? george, them dance!

-Tu-dup, du-dee-da... let's this phenomenon. tu-duppy-dup-pu-dee-da... now look, and jane and carl, you're, wonderful but you're just too reserved.
+Tu-dup, du-dee-da... let's this phenomenon. tu-duppy-dup-pu-dee-da... now look, rick and and carl, you're, you're but you're just too reserved.
 I can...
-I you wil Ybe in a minute. okay, I'll you what: go back to seats and we'll bring up the next batch. carl, and jane! alright, you try...?
+I you wil Ybe in a minute. okay, I'll t-tell you go to your seats and we'll bring up the next batch. carl, and jane! alright, you try...?

 you say frank!

-Du-dup-dee-dup... now that's like it. du-dup-dee-dup... lana, so good we have to bring up some other people to you. brenda, imported from edward's air base, where she...
-Es and gentlemen, brenda... brenda is a professional harlot and she got finished stripping for a bunch of guys at air force base, and she made it down here in for the show. tw Rs of taking it off for the in the car, really good. okay. heh. brenda, brenda has a assistant named carl, or james davis if you prefer. herb cohen, and gentlemen!
+Du-dup-dee-dup... now more like it. du-dup-dee-dup... lana, you're so good we to up some other people to assist you. brenda, imported from edward's air force base, she...
+Es and gentlemen, brenda... brenda is a professional harlot and she got finished stripping for a bunch of guys at air force base, and she made it down in time for the show. tw Rs of taking it off for the in the car, really good. okay. heh. brenda, brenda has a lovely named carl, or robert james if you prefer. herb cohen, and gentlemen!
 Ce!

-Du-du-dip... you're too adagio, I keep telling you! du-dup-du-dee-da... turn on the machine! dup-dee-da, dup-dee-da... god, is a cheap bubble-machine! bow, du-du-du-du-du-da...
-Es and gentlemen: ex-wife! and gentlemen, you're probably in your chairs, saying to I could do that. and of you can! and now is big chance! all you h O do, the first is easy, all you gotta do is stand up. go ahead, just up. there you go, you are up. yes, of you are not standing up but you have as much fun as the Who are up. okay, turn on the big lights so everybody can see going on. yes, many of you are standing up. okay, link your mind with the of george duke! and when...
+Du-du-dip... you're still too adagio, I keep you! du-dup-du-dee-da... turn on the machine! dup-dee-da, dup-dee-da... god, is that a bubble-machine! bow, du-du-du-du-du-da...
+Es and don's ex-wife! and gentlemen, you're probably sitting in chairs, saying to I could do that. and of you can! and now is big chance! all you h O do, the first step is easy, all you do is stand up. go ahead, just up. you go, you are standing up. yes, of you are not standing up but you won't as much fun as the Who are up. okay, turn on the big lights so everybody can see what's on. yes, many of you are standing up. okay, link your mind with the mind of duke! and when...

-Du-dup... it! when he plays funny fast little notes, twitch around and have a time with the be-bop tango, try it! anything you do is alright. you gotta do Anna do, alright. yes you got to you came to the right place, tonight. (give me some of wine now). as you might guessed, ladies and gentlemen, is the end of our concert.
-Ike to you ver... thank you very much for coming. hope you had a time. bruce on trombone, murphy brock on tenor sax and lead vocals, ruth on percussion Ph humphrey on drums, thompson on drums, tom fowler on bass and george on the keyboards. thank you much. alright, alright...
+Du-dup... it! when he plays those funny fast notes, twitch around and a good time with the tango, let's try it! you wanna do is alright. you gotta do do, it's alright. yes you got to you came to the right place, tonight. (give me of that wine now). as you have guessed, ladies and gentlemen, is the end of our concert.
+Ike to you ver... wanna you very much for coming. you had a good time. bruce on trombone, napoleon murphy brock on sax and lead vocals, ruth on percussion Ph humphrey on drums, chester on drums, tom on bass and george duke on the keyboards. you very much. alright, alright...